borting/borting.github.io/_posts/2022-04-26-80211az-next-generation-positioning.md

 RSTA shall reject a request for TB ranging from an ISTA if the RSTA cannot assign the ISTA to an availability window that overlaps with a 10 TU interval in which the ISTA is available

+### Availability Window

+Be used in TB ranging only for allocting time slots for measurement exchange.
+* ISTA: IFTMR --> Ranging Parameter element's Ranging subelement --> TB Specific subelemet's Availibility Window field --> ISTA Availibility Wondow element
+* RSTA: IFTM  --> Ranging Parameter element's Ranging subelement --> TB Specific subelemet's Availibility Window field --> RSTA Availibility Wondow element

+ISTA Availability Window element
+* Count subfield:
+	* indicates the size in bits of the Availability Bitmap subfield
+	* shall be a multiple of the Beacon Interval of the RSTA in units of 10 TUs By default the beacon interval is 100 TUs, hence the value in Count field will be a multiple of 10.

+RSTA Availability Window element
+* If Status Indication == 1, only one Availability Window Information
+* If Status Indication == 2 or 3, may have more than one Availablity Windown Information, each represents an availability window that the RSTA can assign to that ISTA if requested by the ISTA in future.

 ## Measurement Exchange